ONature

 • Special Concern – lives in the wild in Ontario, is not endangered or threatened, but may become threatened or endangered because of a combination of biological characteristics and identified threats.

-If a species is listed as an extirpated, endangered or threatened species, the Bill prohibits killing, harming, harassing, capturing, taking, possessing, collecting, buying, selling, leasing, trading or offering to buy, sell, lease or trade a member of the species.
+If a species is listed as an extirpated, endangered or threatened species, the law prohibits killing, harming, harassing, capturing, taking, possessing, collecting, buying, selling, leasing, trading or offering to buy, sell, lease or trade a member of the species.
 In addition, if the species is endangered, damaging or destroying the habitat of the species is also prohibited.

--Karner Blue (L. melissa samuelis) -- extirpated.
+-Karner Blue (Plebejus samuelis) -- extirpated

--Frosted Elfin (C. irus) -- extirpated.
+-Frosted Elfin (Callophrys irus) -- extirpated

--Mottled Duskywing (E. martialis) -- endangered.
+-Mottled Duskywing (Erynnis martialis) -- endangered

--False-foxglove Sun Moth (Pyrrhia aurantiago) -- endangered
+-Orange Sallow, also known as False-foxglove Sun Moth (Pyrrhia aurantiago) -- endangered

 Species at Risk Act (Federal)